MekWiset/LiquorSales_Data_Migration_Pipeline/README.md

     nano airflow.env
     ```

-4. **Create an `.env` file from the example and configure your sensitive information**
+4. **Build and start the services using Docker Compose**
     ```bash
-    cp env.example .env
-    nano .env
+    docker-compose up -d
     ```

-6. **Build and start the services using Docker Compose**
+5. **Create a Spark connection in Airflow**
+    - Open the Airflow UI at `http://localhost:8080`
+    - Navigate to **Admin** > **Connections**
+    - Click the **+** button to add a new connection
+    - Set the following details:
+        - **Connection ID**: `spark-conn`
+        - **Connection Type**: `Spark`
+        - **Host**: `spark://spark-master`
+        - **Port**: `8080`
+    - Click **Save**

+6. **Run the `liquor_sales_dag` pipeline**
     ```bash
-    docker-compose up -d
+    airflow trigger_dag liquor_sales_dag
     ```

-7. **Run the `postgres_to_mongodb` pipeline**
+7. **Run the `invoice_feeding` DAG to simulate data feeding**
     ```bash
-    airflow trigger_dag postgres_to_mongodb
+    airflow trigger_dag invoice_feeding
     ```

+8. **Set up Microsoft Azure services**
+    - Create Azure SQL Database Instance and connect it to Azure Data Studio
+    - Create data pipelines in `Data Factory` as shown in `cloud_snapshots/microsoft_azure`
+    - Set up Azure Databricks service to perform reconciliation:
+        - Create Databricks compute instance
+        - mount `raw_data` directory to Databricks using the `azure_databricks/adls_mount_job.ipynb` script
+        - Copy `azure_databricks/spark_job` to Databricks workspace
+    - Run the Data Factory pipelines once each sink destination has been linked to the respective table names

 ## Usage

 To run the ETL pipeline with Airflow UI, follow these steps:

-1. Access the Airflow UI at `http://localhost:8080` and trigger the DAG for the ETL process.
+1. Access the Airflow UI at `http://localhost:8080` and trigger the DAG for the ETL process:
+    - Trigger the `liquor_sales_dag` for the main data pipeline.
+    - Trigger the `invoice_feeding` DAG to simulate data feeding.

-2. Monitor the DAG execution and check logs for any issues.
+2. Monitor the DAG execution and check logs for any issues:
+    - Use the Airflow UI to view the progress of the DAG runs.
+    - Check the logs for each task to ensure there are no errors.

-3. Verify the transformed data in the output directory or the specified destination.
+3. Verify the transformed data in the output directory or the specified destination:
+    - Confirm that the transformed data is stored in the `outputs/` directory locally.
+    - Verify that the data has been loaded into Google Cloud Storage and BigQuery.
+    - Check Azure Data Lake Storage Gen 2 and Azure SQL Database for the reconciled data.

 ## Instructions